StockNews.com Begins Coverage on Global Indemnity Group (NASDAQ:GBLI)

-StockNews.com began coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Free Report) in a research report released on Friday morning.
+StockNews.com initiated coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Free Report) in a research note published on Saturday morning.
 The firm issued a buy rating on the insurance provider’s stock.

-Global Indemnity Group (NASDAQ:GBLI – Get Free Report) last announced its quarterly earnings results on Tuesday, August 8th.
-The insurance provider reported $0.50 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.58 by ($0.08).
-The firm had revenue of $141.89 million during the quarter, compared to the consensus estimate of $146.00 million.
+Global Indemnity Group (NASDAQ:GBLI – Get Free Report) last issued its quarterly earnings results on Tuesday, August 8th.
+The insurance provider reported $0.50 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.58 by ($0.08).
+The business had revenue of $141.89 million during the quarter, compared to the consensus estimate of $146.00 million.
 Global Indemnity Group had a return on equity of 3.59% and a net margin of 5.90%.
-As a group, research analysts predict that Global Indemnity Group will post 2.34 EPS for the current year.
+On average, sell-side analysts predict that Global Indemnity Group will post 2.34 earnings per share for the current year.

 About Global Indemnity Group